 Our latest University Travel Plan was approved by the Environment and Sustainability Committee in June 2017, with amended (increased) targets approved in December 2018.
 The Travel Plan sets out our plans for increasing sustainable travel and targets to 2022.
 It is extremely important that the University continues to set targets and make progress against them in order to minimise our impact on the local environment.
 Following improved calculation techniques in 2018 we established that our original target of 83% sustainable travel mode for commutes by 2022 had already been met.
 Accordingly adjustments to this target were approved in December 2018.
 Our headline target is now that we want to see 87% of travel to the University to be via sustainable modes of travel (not single occupant vehicle - SOV).
 More detail can be found in the Travel Plan.
 It includes an Action Plan for the 5 year period.
 It is monitored by the biannual travel survey, but we're working on other methods of monitoring.

 The University conducts a survey of staff and student travel every two years.
 This is both to monitor progress against the Travel Plan targets, and to identify what improvements staff and students would like to see to ease their journey to campus.

-The 2018 survey report is now available, please see the links below.
+The 2018 survey report is available via the links below.
 A massive thank-you to all staff and students who participated in the survey.
 You've provided an excellent range of feedback and suggestions.

 Here are just some of the improvements that have been made as a direct result of the feedback you have provided in these surveys: